-Looking first at odds, maths can be applied both to odds and outs and pot odds in poker.
+Looking first at odds, math can be applied both to odds and outs and pot odds in poker.
 In the case of the former, this is relevant if and when you see a flop, as you will want to be able to work out the odds that you or the other player can make a hand of cards better via an ‘out’ card.

-Percentages is another aspect of poker where maths is extremely relevant.
-To use an example, if the pot on the table is currently worth $1 million and you hold a hand of cards that has a 20 percent chance of success, only for your opponent to bet $1 – in this situation should you fold or call his bet?
-The correct answer is that you should call, because you only stand to lose $1 while having a 20 percent chance of winning $1 million.
-The percentage is not that high in your favour, but high enough to be worth the bet due to the low betting amount.
+Percentages are another aspect of poker where math is extremely relevant.
+To use an example, if the pot on the table is currently worth $1 million and you hold a hand that has a 20 percent chance of success, only for your opponent to bet $1 – in this situation should you fold or call his bet?
+The correct answer is that you should call because you only stand to lose $1 while having a 20 percent chance of winning $1 million.
+The percentage is not that high in your favor but high enough to be worth the bet due to the low betting amount.

-Game Theory Optimal
+Game Theory Optimal (GTO)

 Finally, there’s game theory optimal strategy, which can be applied to every single poker scenario to ensure you can never end up the loser of the course of the game and derives from the mathematics work of John Nash.
 A good example of it applied to poker would be if your opponent only called when he held pocket aces.
 In this situation, you would know that he had these cards every time he added money to the pot and would opt to fold in response.
 It’s less likely than other situations described here, as people simply do not play poker according to GTO strategies.

 The trick now is to go and sharpen up your math skills so that you can, in turn, improve your skills at the poker table!